I like my laptop, but I do find the screen to be too small. Here is what I did to run my laptop on an external monitor with the lid closed.

 - Open up the project menu by hitting the Windows key + P

 - You will see a few options for how you want to display your laptop to the monitor but choose 2nd screen only.
 That way, your screen will only appear on the external monitor.

 - Go to settings and click on display options to make sure that the resolution is set correctly.
-Keep in mind that older laptops will not be able to have the same resolution as newer ones and that there may be a discrepancy from your laptop's resolution and the resolution of your monitor.
+Keep in mind that older laptops will not be able to have the same resolution as newer ones and that there may be a discrepancy between your laptop's resolution and the resolution of your monitor.

 - Depending on the resolution of your laptop and monitor, you will have to change those settings.